User Guide

 Virtual agent answer 2: I’ve got it!
 No problem, I can give you the information again ;-) The required documents are ID, proof of residence, proof of income, and an up-to-date photo.

-Important: To create Variable Answers, you will need to use Code and Rule cells.
+Important: To create Variable Answers, you will need to use and cells.
 Learn more about them at the links 😉

 There are two types of Variable Answers: